Whenever I talk to people about their dream vacations, the topic almost always turns to Italy.

 Step 3: Other Travel Expenses

 This would be the perfect card to cover cab fares, train tickets, Airbnb stays, taxes and fees, and any other expenses that aren’t accounted for by other points.
-The current offer is 100,000 Miles when you spend $20,000 on purchases in the first 12 months from account opening, or you can still earn 50,000 miles if you spend $3,000 on purchases in the first 3 months. $95 annual fee applies.
-You’d earn 6,000 miles by meeting the smaller early spending bonus, so you’d have a total of $560 in travel expense credits.
-If both people get the card, that’s $1,120!
+The current offer is 60,000 miles if you spend $3,000 on purchases in the first 3 months. $95 annual fee applies.
+You’d earn 6,000 miles by meeting the early spending bonus, so you’d have a total of $660 in travel expense credits.
+If both people get the card, that’s $1,320!
 These can be redeemed for any amount, making them the perfect flexible solution.

 I love having flexibility in a credit card, especially when it helps you cover the unexpected.
 There’s nothing worse than thinking you’re taking a “budget” vacation, only to have a bunch of small expenses add up and cost you hundreds of dollars.
 This card can help prevent that and keep your trip fun and cheap!